The following are frequently asked questions about Meep.

 Where can I install Meep?

-Meep runs on any Unix-like system, such as Linux and macOS, from notebooks to desktops to high-performance computing (HPC) clusters.
+Meep runs on any Unix-like operating system, such as Linux and MacOS, from notebooks to desktops to high-performance computing (HPC) clusters.
 Precompiled packages are available for Ubuntu.
 Meep can also be installed on Windows using the free Cygwin Unix-compatibility environment.

 Guile is installed, but configure complains that it can't find

 With most Linux distributions as well as Cygwin, packages like Guile are split into two parts: a

 guile package that just contains the libraries and executables, and a